 The main issue arises from lifting excessive load – this can create two key technical issues…

-For the reasons highlighted above, we tend to only use this exercise with our stronger and more advanced athletes who can demonstrate good landing mechanics when landing with the bar.
+For the reasons highlighted above, we tend to only use this exercise with our stronger and more advanced athletes who can demonstrate good movement when jumping and landing with the bar.

 Trap Bar Jumps can provide a fantastic stimulus for developing a number of key physical qualities for boxing performance.

 This article provided a framework for performing this movement correctly and safely.

 From our in-house research, we have also provided some key recommendations around optimal load, velocity and jump height for developing both maximum force and RFD qualities.